Pierre-Michel Lasogga: Hamburger SV

 On 2 September 2013, Lasogga signed a one-year loan deal with Hamburger SV.
 He scored a hat-trick in only his second start for Hamburg, playing against Nuremberg on 6 October 2013.
 He scored 15 goals in the 24 matches for the 2013–14 season, including on 18 May 2014, Lasogga scored an away goal in the 1–1 draw against Greuther Fürth in the Bundesliga relegation playoff, the goal kept Hamburg in the division on away goals after a 0–0 draw in the first leg.
 After the end of the season, he signed a five-year contract with Hamburg on 4 July 2014.
 He scored four goals in 26 league appearances during the 2014–15 season.

 He started the 2015–16 season with three goals in four league appearances including scoring two of three goals in a 3–0 win against Borussia Mönchengladbach.
 He finished the campaign with 8 goals in 30 appearances.

 During the 2016–17 season he scored 2 goals in 22 appearances in all competitions for Hamburger SV, with him providing back up for regular Strikers Michael Gregoritsch and top scorer Bobby Wood.
-His only league goal of the season came on 13 May 2017, and proved to be crucial as he scored an injury time equaliser in the penultimate game of the season in a 1–1 draw with FC Schalke 04 which meant Hamburger SV went into the final game of the season with a chance of survival from relegation.
+His only league goal of the season came on 13 May 2017, and proved to be crucial as he scored an injury time equaliser in the penultimate game of the season in a 1–1 draw with Schalke 04 which meant Hamburger SV went into the final game of the season with a chance of survival from relegation.
 Lasogga missed the final game due to injury when they beat relegation threatened rivals VfL Wolfsburg 2–1 on 20 May to consign Wolfsburg to the Relegation playoff position.

 2017–18 season: Loan to Leeds United

 In August 2017, Lasogga joined English club Leeds United in a season long loan deal with Hamburg paying the majority of his wages for the duration of the loan.
 On 9 September he made his Leeds debut, scoring twice against Burton Albion.

-After a spell out injured and then losing his place to Kemar Roofe, Lasogga started for Leeds on 20 January 2018 in a dramatic 3–4 loss against Millwall F.C., with Lasogga scoring his 6th and 7th goals of the season in the match.
+After a spell out injured and then losing his place to Kemar Roofe, Lasogga started for Leeds on 20 January 2018 in a dramatic 3–4 loss against Millwall, with Lasogga scoring his 6th and 7th goals of the season in the match.
 Lasogga continued his scoring run when he scored his 10th goal of the season on 21 February in a 2–2 draw against Derby County to help earn new Head Coach Paul Heckingbottom his first point as Leeds Head Coach.
 Although he did not score again afterwards, Lasogga ended the season as Leeds' second best scorer in the league with ten goals, narrowly losing out to Kemar Roofe's eleven.

 On 18 May 2018, Leeds announced Lasogga would be returning to his parent club upon the expiry of his loan.
 He scored 10 goals in 33 appearances.